gleich/explain-math/README.md

 # explainmath

-🧮 A handy LaTeX package for writing readable, explained math
+🧮 A handy LaTeX package for writing readable and explained mathematics